How to Get Your

 - After your appointment, you’ll be emailed a pdf and some information!

 - Review your certification and let us know if any changes need to be made.
 We will work with you to make sure the job is done correctly.

 Step 4: Complete the Process

-- After your appointment, you will complete your application with the state
+- After your appointment, you will complete your application with the state.
+There website is here!

 - Once approved, you can download a digital copy of your card from the state website.
-The approval process takes 30-60 days, and the card is valid for one year.
+The approval process typically takes a few days.

 Benefits of Getting a West Virginia Medical Marijuana Card

 - It’s the only legal way to use marijuana in West Virginia

 - Improved access to marijuana products.
 Order online, and cut the line

 - A valid government-issued ID